Music for Psychedelic Therapy

+Background and recording

+Hopkins had previously composed music experiences for a psilocybin trial held at Imperial College London.
+He designed the album to last the same time as an average ketamine trip.
+The album includes field recordings Hopkins recorded 200 feet deep in Cueva de los Tayos in Ecuador.

 Release

-On 2 September 2021, Jon Hopkins announced the release of his sixth studio album, along with the first single "Sit Around the Fire".
+On 2 September 2021, Hopkins announced the release of his sixth studio album, along with the first single "Sit Around the Fire".
 Of the single, which features collaborations by East Forest and Ram Dass, Hopkins said:

 "Sit Around the Fire" exists from one of the deep synchronicities that ushered this thing (Music for Psychedelic Therapy) into being.
 I was contacted by East Forest, who had spent some time with Ram Dass in Hawaii before he passed.
 He was given access to several lesser-heard talks from the 70s, and asked to set them to music.
 He sent me some starting points, including the beautiful choral vocals he recorded which open the piece.
 I put my headphones on and with Ram Dass' voice inside my head, I sat at the piano and improvised.
 What you hear is the first thing that came out - it just appeared in response to the words."

 The album was premiered at L-Acoustics Creations in Westlake Village, California at a Pitchblack Playback album listening session.